Skip to Main Content

 This guide covers basic resources that may be useful to the Psychology Department.

-This guide is designed to assist you in finding resources related to the study of Psychology.
-It includes channels for finding books and journal articles.
-If you're having trouble or simply wish to consult further about your topic, please don't hesitate to email me at tcarlisl@shepherd.edu.
+This guide is designed to assist you in finding resources related to Psychology.
+Use the tabs at the top of the page to find books, journal articles, newspapers, and other resources.
+If you're having trouble or wish to consult further about your topic, please don't hesitate to email me at tcarlisl@shepherd.edu.

 What is Peer Review & Why is it Important?